sandipsubba/ActiveDirectoryLabProject/README.md

 <h2></h2>
 <b>User Authentication and Domain Session Verification</b>

 Following the successful domain integration and a system restart, authentication was verified by logging into the workstation using the domain account "andrew.jones", which was provisioned during the bulk script.
 The Command Prompt was utilized to run the `whoami` utility, confirming an active domain session context ("mydomain\andrew.jones").
-This test validates the workstation securely works with the Active Directory Domain Controller and that script-created directory objects are fully operational for enterprise network access.
+This test validates that the workstation securely communicates with the Active Directory Domain Controller and that script-created directory objects are fully operational for enterprise network access.

 <img width="1024" height="768" alt="whoami" src="https://github.com/user-attachments/assets/3e8aff1d-61e3-4f84-bd3c-fdd8864a72ff" />
 <br />